davewalker5/TelloCommander/README.md

 ### Selecting an API Version

-The dictionary (or API) version determins the set of commands available to run.
+The dictionary (or API) version determines the set of commands available to run.
 For mock or simulator connections (see below), any version can be used but for connection to a real drone it's important to choose the  correct version:

 | Drone | Version |
 |  --- | --- |